Social Work, MSW

 Learning Outcomes

-• Engage in Practice-informed Research and Research-Informed Practice
+• Competency 4: Engage in Practice-informed Research and Research-Informed Practice

 Ability Based Learning Environment (ABLE)

 The MSW program incorporates an ability-based learning environment that enables students to develop and demonstrate mastery of eight core social work abilities.
 Classroom courses and field education are designed to help students develop each ability and continuously assess their learning throughout the educational experience.
-Mastery of the abilities is demonstrated in the field practicum and documented in a cumulative learning portfolio.
+Mastery of the abilities is demonstrated in the field practicum.

 • Identify as a Reflective Professional Social Worker: Students will demonstrate an awareness of the potential influence of their actions and words as a professional social worker upon individuals, families, groups, organizations and communities.
 Students will demonstrate the ability to reflect on practice decisions and activities, using self-correction to assure continual professional development.